 Influences on Men's 1970s Hairstyles

-The Beatles influence on men’s hair started in the early 1960s with their shaggy “moptop” style.
+The Beatles massive influence on men’s hair started in the early 1960s with their shaggy “moptop” style.
 A few years later they went all hippie, influencing men to grow their hair and sparking the trend for facial hair.